jaypeasee/mod_0_skills/classes/class_2.md

 changeScheduleToWeekends (modifies the worksWeekends attribute to true if it was false.
 Ignores if it was true.)
 ```
 ```
-changeName (modifies the name attribute to a new "String")
+revokeShiftMeal (modifies the getsShiftMeal attribute to a false if it was true.
+If it was false, ignore.)
 ```